Woman dies after being trapped under fallen tree at Marsiling Park

 The 20m-tall Araucaria excelsatree was last inspected in April 2020 and found to be healthy, it added.

 "We are sad that there was one fatality," said NParks.
-"Our priority now is to accord assistance to the family of the diseased."
+"Our priority now is to accord assistance to the family of the deceased."